-It told the story of courageous young teenage newlyweds Molly (Linda Purl) and David (Roger Kern) Beaton, whose love for each other helped them build a life for themselves in a newly opened wilderness in the Dakota Territory in the 1870s (although filming actually took place near Sonoita, Arizona, south of Tuscon).
+It told the story of courageous young newlyweds, 16-year-old Molly (Linda Purl) and 18-year-old David (Roger Kern) Beaton, whose love for each other helped them build a life for themselves in a newly opened wilderness in the Dakota Territory in the 1870s (although filming actually took place near Sonoita, Arizona, south of Tuscon).

 The film was seen in over 17 million American homes by over 40 million people but no series was forthcoming, although a holiday special – Young Pioneers’ Christmas – was broadcast in December 1976 as the ABC Friday Night Movie.

 ABC finally produced a short-lived series in 1978.
-Over the course of three episodes, David and Molly were held hostage by Indians, treated their neighbour’s children for diphtheria, and survived a dust storm which injured Molly.
+Throughout three episodes, David and Molly were held hostage by Indians, treated their neighbour’s children for diphtheria, and survived a dust storm which injured Molly.

 Shelly Juttner (1)